 (Not the first or last woman to suffer in such a way.)

 Berlin-born Münter (1877-1962) spent well over a decade at Kandinsky’s side, but her work spans a far greater timeframe.
-And, despite the sentiments written in that 1926 diary entry, her art has come to be acknowledged as pioneering and important.
+And, despite the sentiments written in that 1926 diary entry, her art has come to be acknowledged as pioneering and important in its own right.

-The Leopold Museum’s Münter retrospective ties her biographical and creative chronology together in ten themes, each relating to a stage of her life (each often associated with artistic ramifications).
+The Leopold Museum’s Münter retrospective ties her biographical and creative chronology together in themes, each relating to a stage of her life and each associated with artistic ramifications.

 Many define Münter in connection with that groundbreaking period, where her painting became increasingly separated from the subject and even veered into the abstract.